Vinny8926/My-profile/README.md

-#All things Ethiopian test
+# All things Ethiopian
-# My name is Tsedenia Biruk.
-My bio will be about my culture.
+My name is Tsedenia Biruk.My bio will be about my culture.

 ## ETHIOPIAN FOOD